🎯 JSON-LD Validator

 How often should I validate my JSON-LD?

 Monthly for active sites, quarterly for stable sites.
 Schema can break during CMS updates, theme changes, or plugin updates.
+Use our validator above for quick checks.

 Can I have multiple validators on one page?